 New year – new section for our blog.
-Artsper presents the history of the most important fine art auction houses in the world and explains you their functioning.
+Artsper presents the history of the most important fine art auction houses in the world and explains how they work.
 We’re not nationalists, but we’ll start with French house Artcurial though.

 Hotel Marcel Dassault, 7 rond-point des Champs Elysées